FLW-TUDO/EventRec_toolkit/README.md

 ## event camera calibration

-Launch one RGb and two event cameras with ROS from a launch file in this package:
+Launch one RGB and two event cameras with ROS from a launch file in this package:

      roslaunch RGB_event_cam_stereo.launch.launch